oracle/okafka/connectors/README.md

 # Kafka Connectors for TxEventQ

-Repository for the Kafka Sink Connector for Oracle Transactional Event Queues application.
+Repository for the Kafka Sink Connector and Kafka Source Connector for Oracle Transactional Event Queues application.
 The repository contains an application for a Sink Connector that reads from Kafka and stores into Oracle's TxEventQ.
+The repository also contains an application for a Source Connector that reads from an Oracle TxEventQ and stores into a Kafka topic.

 ## Getting started